 When a woman files for khula, this amount is usually not due; as she is leaving the marriage on her own accord.

 In Child Custody cases, Judges only keep one factor in mind, which is the paramount welfare of the minors.
-This factor is irrespective of what the parents of the minor wish, and based solely on the evidence presented in court.
+This factor is irrespective of what the parents of the minor wish, and is based solely on the evidence presented in court.
 These cases have their own merits and circumstances.

-We can even take-over existing cases or present a new one.
+We can even take over existing cases or present a new one.
 Our Lawyers also abide by our “24Justice.pk Fixed Fee Policy” which means you do not have to worry about any unknown and hidden extra charges.

 To find out more, Download Our Legal Services and Online Lawyers App.
 From here or by Searching for “24Justice” from the Google Play Store.
-Once installed, upload your Query/Case/Question and one of our Trusted and Verified Legal Specialists will respond.
+Once installed, upload your Query/Case/Question, and one of our Trusted and Verified Legal Specialists will respond.

-Alternatively, Simply fill out the form below as best as you can, and you will receive a response in 24 Hours from a Legal Specialist, who will give you free advise on your matter.
+Alternatively, Simply fill out the form below as best as you can, and you will receive a response in 24 Hours from a Legal Specialist, who will give you free advice on your matter.
 If you do not get a response, simply call us on 0308 551 0031 (Outside of Pakistan/Whatsapp Number 0092 308 5510031)